Thai jobless rate dips in Q4 but remains near multi-year high

 Thailand will start vaccinating priority groups, including health workers, against COVID-19 later this week, with the country's first coronavirus vaccines due to arrive on Wednesday.

-(Reporting by Kitiphong Thaichareon; Writing by Orathai Sriring; Editing by Ana Nicolaci da Costa Editing by Ana Nicolaci da Costa)
+(Reporting by Kitiphong Thaichareon; writing by Orathai Sriring; editing by Ana Nicolaci da Costa, Larry King)

 ((orathai.sriring@tr.com; +662 0802309;))